stackevo/spudreq/draft-trammell-spud-req.md

 remain a few large open questions and points for discussion, detailed in the subsections below.

-## Tradeoffs in tube identifiers

-Grouping packets into tubes requires some sort of notional tube identifier;
-for purposes of this discussion we will assume this identifier to be a simple vector of N bits.
-The properties of the tube identifier are subject to tradeoffs on the requirements for privacy, security, ease of implementation, and header overhead efficiency.

-We first assume that the 5-tuple of source and destination IP address, UDP (or other transport protocol) port, and IP protocol identifier (17 for UDP) is used in the Internet as an existing flow identifier, due to the widespread deployment of network address and port translation.
-The question then arises whether tube identifiers should be scoped to 5-tuples (i.e., a tube is identified by a 6-tuple including the tube identifier) or should be separate, and presumed to be globally unique.

-If globally unique, N must be sufficiently large to minimize the probability of collision among multiple tubes having the same identifier along the same path during some period of time.
-A 128-bit UUID {{RFC4122}} or an identifier generated using an equivalent algorithm would be useful as such a globally- unique tube identifier.
-An advantage of globally unique tube identifiers would be migration of per-tube state across multiple five-tuples for mobility support in multipath protocols.
-However, globally unique tube identifiers would also introduce new possibilities for user and node tracking, with a serious negative impact on privacy.
-This alone probably speaks against using globally unique identifiers for SPUD.

-In the case of 5-tuple-scoped identifiers, mobility must be supported separately from the tube identification mechanism.
-This could be specific to each superstrate (i.e., hidden from the path), or SPUD could provide a general endpoint-to-path tube grouping signal to allow an endpoint to explicitly expose the fact that one tube is related to another to the path.
-Even in this case, N must still be sufficiently large, and the bits in the identifier sufficiently random, that possession of a valid tube ID implies that a node can observe packets belonging to the tube.
-This reduces the chances of success of blind packet injection attacks of packets with guessed valid tube IDs.

-When scoped to 5-tuples, the forward and backward directions of a bidirectional flow probably have different tube IDs, since these will necessarily take different paths and may interact with a different set of middleboxes due to asymmetric routing.
-SPUD will therefore require some facility to note that one tube is the "reverse" direction of another, a general case of the tube grouping signal above.

 ## Property binding

 Related to identifier scope is the scope of properties bound to SPUD packets